-You can search our list of research supervisors to look for potential supervisors in your area of interest.
+You can find out about potential supervisors in your area of interest via our Research Centres.
 You may also wish to contact potential supervisors to discuss your research project.

 A proposal means outlining what investigation you would like to do in the near future (that is, 12 - 24 months following the writing of this proposal).
 There should not be any case description or analysis in a proposal; case description and analysis should be written after you have done the research, and have something to analyse.
 The model of research proposal presented here is based on the idea that research follows a logical developmental process.
 In this process the researcher begins by identifying a clear focus (aim and objectives or research questions), followed by a review of existing published knowledge around that focus (literature review).
 This establishes for the researcher what is known and importantly what is not known.
 S/he then explains how they intend to investigate some aspect of the unknown (research design or methodology).
 This is followed by conclusions and a list of references.